• Skip to primary navigation

 Or use a food processor and pulse to combine.

-For grain-free baking powder, combine 1 part baking soda with 2 parts cream of tartar and 2 parts arrowroot, potato, or tapioca flour.
+For grain-free baking powder, combine 1 part baking soda with two parts cream of tartar and two parts arrowroot, potato, or tapioca flour.

 dry ingredients with butter in food processor